• Skip to primary navigation

 Plastic storage containers that are scratched or stained

-How're your plastic containers?
+How're your plastic containers (Affiliate Link)?
 How's your glass storage container?
 Are they cracked?
 These items need to be replaced.
 I found this post on plastic and food safety concerns on WebMD.

 Chipped glassware

-Glassware can be glasses you drink, pitchers you use, measuring cups, or anything that maybe crack and or broken.
+Glassware can be glasses you drink, pitchers you use, measuring cups (Affiliate Link), or anything that may be cracked and/or broken.
 Get rid of them next.

 Containers not used

-This can be items that are plastic, glass, or wood.
+These containers can be items that are plastic, glass, metal, or wood.
 Anything that doesn't have a use should be examined and decided upon.
+It can be items that are displayed or once used but no longer needed.

 Appliance Accessories not used

 Did your refrigerator come with bins that you just never use?
-Did your oven come with a broiler pan and you still have your other one?
+Did your oven come with a broiler pan, and do you still have your other one?
 Get rid of these items.

 Another unique thing in your kitchen is the items that you are not using on your counter.
 Your counter should be clear of clutter while cooking.
 Going through and clearing out paper and other loose items will give you more space and hopefully helps you feel motivated to cook for your family.